MaayanLab/EnrichrBot/IDGene/README.md

 # IDGene
 Once a day EnrichrBot randomly selects an IDG target and tweets:
-1. Links to Harmonizome, Geneshot, ARCHS4, and Pharos.
+1. URLs to Harmonizome, Geneshot, ARCHS4, and Pharos.
 2. Screen shots of \#1